 Establishing designated employees to handle discussions with members about adding a trusted contact and/or contacting a trusted contact.

-Staff will reiterate the need to choose someone who the member trusts and who will act in their best interest.
+Staff will reiterate the need to choose someone whom the member trusts and who will act in their best interest.

 Staff will remind members that the preference would be to establish a trusted contact who does not have account authority.
 However, contacts such as holders of a power of attorney or trustees would be permissible.

-All employees will be trained on the meaning and rational for establishing a trusted contact.
+All employees will be trained on the meaning and rationale for establishing a trusted contact.

 All employees will be trained on what can and cannot be shared with a trusted contact, including not sharing nonpublic personal information.